- The Piper Center:

 Academic Civic Engagement Showcase:

 Extending the Classroom Into the Community

 The Crossroads in the Buntrock Commons

-Approximately 100 students from ten courses will present a wide range of academic civic engagement projects
+Over 100 students from nine spring and interim semester courses will present a wide range of academic civic engagement projects.

 Courses and Project Titles: